Our booking system is currently experiencing a technical issue. Please book via our app whilst the engineers are fixing it. Thank you.

 There is a modern hospital just 10 minutes away by taxi which is of international standard and certainly cleaner than many NHS hospitals found in the UK.
 In fact an increasing number of people are coming to India to get medical treatment as it is of a high standard but much cheaper than in the West.
 We would still advise visitors to come with travel or medical insurance.

 You can also go running, jogging and walking along the endless beaches.
-We are right next to Rajbag beach which is very empty and Patnem beach is also ideal for long walks and runs.
-Sailing courses, ocean kayaking and kite-surfing are offered at the other of the beach.
-And you can indulge in daily swimming, of course.
-The sea is very clean; no jellyfish or other nasty surprises.
+Sailing courses, ocean kayaking and kite-surfing are offered and you can indulge in daily swimming of course.
+The sea is very clean; no jellyfish or other nasty surprises!

 You can get most of what you might need on Patnem high street or in the nearby village of Chaudi .
 Things like toiletries, postcards, books and snacks can all be found in Patnem.
 The pharmacies in Chaudi and Palolem are well stocked and you can also find things like contact lens solution and tampons.
 Chaudi market is very colourful and great for fruit, vegetables, fish and trinkets.
 There are also many clothes and souvenir shops in Patnem and neighbouring Palolem.
 The markets in Anjuna and Arpora ( North Goa ) are very popular and we can organise market trips if you like.
 We also have a boutique on site stocking yoga clothes and special items by local designers.